 Melted vegan butter

-Melted vegan butter adds a lovely buttery flavour to these vegan blueberry muffins.
-One of the brands I use is Earth Balance, their vegan buttery spread or vegan buttery sticks are perfect for these vegan blueberry muffins.
+Melted vegan butter adds a lovely buttery flavour to the mufins.
+One of the brands I use is Earth Balance, their vegan buttery spread or vegan buttery sticks are perfect to make this recipe.
 Another good buttery spread to use is Vitalite dairy-free spread, I used this when I was baking in London and they do a good job too.

-One of the things that makes this vegan blueberry muffins simple to make is the melted vegan butter.
+One of the things that makes this recipe so simple is the melted vegan butter.
 It makes it easy to mix and blend with dry ingredients with less effort than whipping up the vegan butter with an electric mixer.

 You can also use vegetable oil instead of melted vegan butter if preferred, but I recommend you to use vegan butter as I like the buttery flavour in this recipe.

-Butter milk is not milk with butter melted in it but it’s fermented acidic milk.
+Buttermilk is not a kind of milk with butter melted in it but it’s fermented acidic milk.
 It doesn’t sound nice eh?
 Never mind adding them in baking!
-I thought that too but it actually does wondrous to your vegan blueberry muffins or any baking goods!
-The acidity of butter milk relaxes gluten developed in the batter which creates soft and fluffy muffins.
+I thought that too but it actually does wonders to your muffins or any baking goods!
+The acidity of buttermilk relaxes gluten developed in the batter which creates soft and fluffy muffins.

 You can also use other plant milks if you like, such as almond milk or oat milk.
 They don’t curdle as much as soy milk but it’ll do as an amazing job.